ziapeltagames/lavender-hack/RULES.md

 For various reasons, weapons can become less effective.
 In this case, lower the damage die as if it was a usage die (d8 to d6, d6 to d4, etc).

-## Armor Usage
+## Armor

-Armor usage dice are used during combat, informing the players of how effective their armor is.
+Armor dice are used during combat, informing the players of how effective their armor is.

-* dU4 Leather
+* d4 Leather
-* dU6 Studded leather, ring, scale
-* dU8 Chain, half-plate
+* d6 Chain
+* d8 Half plate
-* dU10 Full plate with helmet
+* d10 Full plate

-Note: A shield steps up the usage die once.
+Note: A shield steps up the armor die once, in a similar fashion to usage die.
+In other words, leather and a shield is a d6 armor die.

-## Resources

-* dU6 Torches, spikes
-* dU8 Arrows, oil, mule, rope

 # Encounter